OctoPrint/octoprint.org/security/index.md

 ---
 layout: page
 title: Security Policy
-lastupdate: 2022-10-19 08:30:00 +0000
+lastupdate: 2022-11-16 15:45:00 +0100
 ---

-**If you think that you have found a security vulnerability in OctoPrint, please disclose it to us via our security e-mail address at [security@octoprint.org](mailto:security@octoprint.org).**
+**If you think that you have found a security vulnerability in OctoPrint, please disclose it to us via our security e-mail address at [security@octoprint.org](mailto:security@octoprint.org) or via a [GitHub Security Advisory](https://github.com/OctoPrint/OctoPrint/security/advisories).**

 We are mostly interested in reports by actual OctoPrint users that are familiar with the platform, but all high quality contributions are welcome.
 Please do your best to describe a clear and realistic impact for your report.